Luximo/Project-CEG-2350-spring-24-/Lab03/Lab03.md

 5. `cp roll.sh ~/bin`

-6. I use this command at first `chmod +x roll.sh` to run the script and works fine and later switch to this command `chmod +x roll.sh` just now.
+6. I use this command at first `chmod u+x roll.sh` to run the script and works fine and later switch to this command `chmod +x roll.sh` just now.

 7. The entities of user, group, and other are all endowed with the execute permission.
 It is obvious though...😇